 - Long neck stapler

-- Using a favorite publishing program, find a graphic of a passport cover.
-Size it to approximately the same width and height as the Passport.
+- Using a digital publishing program, find a graphic of a passport cover.
+Size it to approximately the same width and height as the A Trip to the Homeland: Passport to My Heritage.
 Print enough color copies for each member of your class.

 - Visit your school or public library and gather a large collection of expository material that your class can use to research countries of the world.

 - Preview Internet sites you may want your students to use for research.
-Preview the Research Organizer printable (PDF) to ensure that the sites will provide the most comprehensive information.
+Preview the Heritage and Country Research Organizer to ensure that the sites will provide the most comprehensive information.
 You may also want to find a site that will calculate time zone differences around the world and sites that will translate English to other languages.
 Bookmark a limited number of appropriate sites you want the class to use when doing research.

 - Procure one small ID-style photo for each student in your class.
 I use the extras that are sent with school photos.
 If you do not have these available, take a small headshot photo of each student to use.

-- Prepare the booklets students will use to publish their Travel Log (PDF).
-Using landscape view on the computer, I line the paper across the page simply by holding down the underline key.
-Copy this paper back to back.
-You will need two pages for each student.
-Put one copy on top of a second and fold down the middle, book style.
+- Prepare the booklets students will use to publish their A Trip to the Homeland: My Travel Log.
+You will need two pieces of double-sided landscape-oriented lined writing paper for each student.
+Put one sheet on top of a second and fold down the middle, book style.
 Use a long neck stapler to put one staple in the middle to hold the pages in place while the students publish.
 Students will create a cover and staple that on later in the lesson.

 Part One: Researching the Country

 Step 2: Allow students to spend some time looking through resources on countries in order to help them narrow in on their research topic.
-This may be done in your classroom or your school's media center.
-At this point you may want to send home a note with students asking for parental approval of the country their child plans to study.
+This may be done in your classroom or your school's media center or library.
+At this point, you may want to send home a note with students asking for parental approval of the country their child plans to study.

-Step 1: When all students have picked a country, distribute copies of the Research Organizer (PDF) to each student.
+Step 3: When all students have picked a country, distribute copies of the Heritage and Country Research Organizer printable to each student.
 Review your expectations.
-For each section, discuss and help students decide the best resource to use for each area.
+For each section, discuss and help students decide the best resource to use to answer the questions.
 Model for students how they can skim books, articles, and other reference information to look for important facts.

-Step 2: Provide two to three class periods for your students to research and fill out their organizer.
+Step 4: Provide two to three class periods for your students to research and fill out their organizers.
 At least one of those class periods should be spent using the computer for research.
 Have students visit the sites you have bookmarked.
-Monitor students work to ensure they stay focused and on track with their research.
+Monitor students' work to ensure they stay focused and on track with their research.

 Part Two: Travel Log

-Step 1: After they've completed the research, tell students that they have worked so hard that they deserve a vacation!
-Provide one copy of the Travel Log (PDF) to each student.
-Explain how they will take the information they've learned to write about an imaginary trip to their country.
+Step 1: After students have completed their research and the Heritage and Country Research Organizer, tell students that they have worked so hard that they deserve a vacation!
+Distribute the A Trip to the Homeland: My Travel Log printable to each student.
+Explain how students will take the information they've learned through their research to write about an imaginary trip to their country.

-Step 2: Work as a whole group to complete the first page of the Travel Log (PDF), modeling how students will need to go to their completed Research Organizer to find the information they need for the blanks.
+Step 2: Work as a whole group to complete the first page of the A Trip to the Homeland: My Travel Log, modeling how students will need to go to their completed Heritage and Country Research Organizer to find the information they need for the blanks.
 Allow students approximately two class periods to complete the fill-in-the-blank travel log.

-Step 3: Once students have finished their Travel Log (PDF), they're ready to publish it.
+Step 3: Once students have finished their A Trip to the Homeland: My Travel Log printables, they are ready to publish them.
 Give each student a blank lined booklet you have prepared.
 See Set Up and Prepare above.
 Students should neatly transcribe what is in the fill-in-the-blank travel log to their own booklet.
 I always tell students to personalize the book by changing the wording, adding pictures to border the sides, etc.

-Step 5: Allow students to share their Travel Logs (PDF) with the class when they're finished
+Step 5: Allow students to share their finished travel logs with the class when they're finished.

 Part Three: Creating a Passport to Learning

-Step 1: Explain that when you travel to most foreign countries, passports are required.
+Step 1: Explain to students that when you travel to most foreign countries, passports are required.
 Provide details on their purpose, who looks at them, and when.
-Distribute the inside of the Passport (PDF) to students.
-The covers will be added later.
+If you have a passport, share it with the class.

 Supporting All Learners